About COVID-19 Vaccines

 Public health officials recommend vaccination as the first and best way to ultimately protect our community against COVID-19.
 However, stopping this pandemic requires us to continue to deploy all public health strategies, including those well-known to us (e.g., mask wearing, physical distancing, frequent hand washing, avoiding large groups, limiting travel).

-Cornell is not requiring its employees or students to be vaccinated at this time, but participation in the community-wide vaccination effort is strongly encouraged in order to protect and safeguard the health of our campus and greater Ithaca community.
+As of April 6, all New York state residents at 16 and over are eligible to receive the vaccine.
+Participation in the community-wide vaccination effort is strongly encouraged in order to protect and safeguard the health of our campus and greater Ithaca community.

 Frequently Asked Questions